ITGOK/psh/ReadMe.md

 ## Introduction

-Income tax calculation for the FY 2023-24 AY 2024-25 <br> and Form 16 for the Financial year 2023-24 [Assessement year 2024-25] <br> Pension calculation for "STATE SCALE" & "UGC SCALE" <br> Approximate KGID Loan calculation in excel sheet <br> Pension Paper Format & EL Proforma, Medical Proforma, GPF Format & DA Chart <br> is prepared and designed for <br> THE KARNATAKA STATE GOVERNMENT EMPLOYEES ONLY
+Income tax calculation for the FY 2023-24 AY 2024-25 <br> and Form 16 for the Financial year 2023-24 [Assessement year 2024-25] <br> Pension calculation for "STATE SCALE" & "UGC SCALE" <br> Pension Paper Format & EL Proforma, Medical Proforma, GPF Format & DA Chart <br> is prepared and designed for <br> THE KARNATAKA STATE GOVERNMENT EMPLOYEES ONLY

 ### Downloads :